What is General Anesthesia?

 Am I a Good Candidate for General Anesthesia?

 One of the biggest risks for those going under general anesthesia is the chance that the patient may be allergic to one or more of the chemicals used during the process.
 Several different drugs are administered when you are put under general anesthesia, and an allergic reaction to one of them can be extremely dangerous even with doctors surrounding you.
 It is important to talk with your dentist or surgeon about any existing allergies you might have.
-A history of allergic reactions means there is a greater chance you might be allergic to one of the medications administered during the general anesthesia process.
+A history of allergic reactions means there is a greater chance you might be allergic to one of the medications administered during the process.

 Those who are elderly or ill may not be suitable candidates for general anesthesia because it requires a delicate balance by the anesthesiologist to keep you sedated but not so much that your body starts shutting down.
-Weaker patients may need to take some time to build up their strength before a procedure requiring general anesthesia.
+Weaker patients may need to take some time to build up their strength before a procedure requiring it.